mhurk/marathon/README.md

  <sub>Note that the y-axis of boet reference and 2024 marathon are not the same</sub>

 # File description
 Several files are located in the source directory.
-Output of graphs an animation (HTML) are located in th images directory.
+Output of graphs and animation (HTML) are located in th images directory.

 Function of files in source:
 | File name | Description |